Cultured Food Safety

 It wasn't until the industrial model hit food production that we started having tons of people becoming sick from food sources.
 The government had to start regulating food safety because of how big and vast it had become.
 It was not because of the traditional farmer or food fermentation.
-So yes, these foods are not only safer than canned and even raw foods; but they are essential to not only preserving our foods and making them safe, but also to preserving us by keeping our bodies healthy and vibrant for years longer than if we didn't consume them.
+So yes, these foods are not only safer than canned and even raw foods; but they are essential to keeping our bodies healthy and vibrant for years longer than if we didn't consume them.

 Listen To My Podcast

 Many people are afraid to make cultured foods for fear they'll mess it up and get sick.
 They don’t understand cultured foods and how they work, and preconceived ideas have created fear.
 Check out today's podcast and learn the science that will help you gain confidence and remove the fear.

 Sign up today and I'll send you my free Getting Started Guide!

 Each week I'll send you updates, tips, recipes, and more!
 You might even be a winner of my weekly giveaway! (starter cultures, memberships, and more!)

 Come be a part of my cultured food family!